 Vocational Rehabilitation Program

-What is the Vocational Rehabilitation (VR) Program?
+What is the Vocational Rehabilitation (VR) Program (ASL Video)?

 The Vocational Rehabilitation (VR) Program is the public state and federally funded program that assists individuals with disabilities to choose, prepare for, obtain and maintain employment.
 Employment being the successful outcome of services provided through the public vocational rehabilitation program.
 It is expected that individuals with disabilities who apply for services are interested in becoming employed and understand that this is the focus of the VR program.